 - Always create a positive environment.
 Sometimes you may be surprised by your child’s ideas and think that it is not possible or he/she is wrong but do not put their ideas down.
 Tell them “Wow, what a unique idea, I did not think of it before.
 Let’s try it out or let’s think if there are other ways to do it.”

 - Invite your child to invent his/her games and play with them.

 - Bring your child outdoors and have cloud watching together.
-Ask your child what he sees.
-Example “The long and curvy one looks like a snake”.
+Ask your child what he sees, for example, “The long and curvy one looks like a snake.”
 Create a simple story with the ‘things’ he sees.

 - Provide a tape or audio recorder and have him create his own commercials, songs, or stories.
 Playback and listen together.

 - Give a blank journal that your child can write in every day and design the cover page of the journal.

 - Dig your closet and play dress-up with your child.
 Encourage a world of make-believe and pretend.

 - Tell a story and stop before the ending.
 Encourage your child to change the ending to his own.